eikopf/seven-more-languages-in-seven-weeks/README.md

 ## Language 2: Factor
 ### Day 1
 The listener/repl thing is poorly made, but actually this language is quite cool.
 I dread to think how that GUI library works.

+### Day 2
+I don't think I've ever had to work so hard for a `hello, world` program.

+Having now finished this section up to (but not including) the tasks, I find it much more believable that someone could use Factor for "real" programming.
+Still, I don't think I'll be switching anytime soon: I'm far too indoctrinated into the applicative model.

+Slight (huge) gripe: this language has terrible errors, and there's *literally* nothing online that I can reference other than the solid blank wall of the official documentation.